 Leominster 3 miles.

-A traditional cottage situated in Kimbolton, near Leominster in Herefordshire.
+A traditional semi-detached cottage situated in Kimbolton, near Leominster in Herefordshire.

-Located in stunning countryside, The Owl Barn is the perfect cottage for families and friends who wish to enjoy a peaceful rural break.
+Located in stunning countryside on a working farm, The Owl Barn is the perfect cottage for families and friends who wish to enjoy a peaceful rural break.

 Upon entering the cottage, guests can leave their shoes in the small hallway.